 Students must petition the Program Director in writing for an approved leave of absence (LOA).
-The signed and dated request must include an explanation of the request, the student's plan to resolve the issue, permitting the student's return to class and the requested date of return to the program of study.
+The signed and dated request must include a reason for the leave request, the date the leave is starting, and the requested date of return to the program of study.
 A leave of absence may be granted if the College determines that the student can be scheduled to return and complete their course of study.
 Acceptable reasons for requesting a leave of absence include medical situations, personal emergencies, administrative reasons, military obligations or other circumstances beyond the student's control.
 Only one leave of absence is generally granted in a 12-month period; however, a well-documented situation may merit the approval of an additional leave.
 Leaves of absence cannot exceed a cumulative 180 calendar days (from the LDA to the return date) in a 12-month period.